Hormel Foods: MegaMex Foods

 In 2009, California-based MegaMex Foods was created as a joint venture by US-based Hormel and Mexico-based Herdez del Fuerte to manufacture, market and distribute Mexican-style sauces and related other foods in the United States.
 Initial brands included Chi-Chi's, La Victoria, Búfalo, Doña María, and Herdez.

 Don Miguel Foods Corporation was acquired by MegaMex in 2010.
 Don Miguel manufactured fresh and frozen prepared foods, such as mini tacos, flautas, taquitos, empanadas, burritos and roller grill items.

 In 2011, MegaMex acquired Texas-based Fresherized Foods, one of the largest provider of refrigerated guacamole in the United States and the manufacturer of Wholly Guacamole, Wholly Salsa, and Wholly Queso.

 In 2021, MegaMex expanded their offerings to the wholesale food service industry by debuting their Tres Cocinas brand of pepper pastes.

+In conjunction with Walmart, MegaMex launched in 2026 their new Herdez Asada line of Mexican-style BBQ sauces that was sold exclusively through that retail chain.

 Controversy

 In 2013, an Office of Inspector General Audit Report raised ethical concerns about Hormel's participation in the USDA pilot program known as HIMP, which allegedly enabled high-speed slaughter of pigs with reduced oversight.

 In 2016, the Animal Legal Defense Fund (ALDF) raised a lawsuit against Hormel for misleading advertising.
 They claimed that products marked as "natural" or listed under the Natural Choice brand were not produced with any higher health or animal welfare standards.